pragnyanramtha/lecture/keywords.md

-today, i want to dive deeper into happens inside when you click the run button
+Today, I want to dive deeper into what happens inside when you click the run button.

-*image of going to hell from fireships iceberg video between 2 doors*
+*Image of going to hell from Fireship's iceberg video between 2 doors*

-but now , this is not where i wanna stop , i wanna show you the true depth of programming
+But now, this is not where I want to stop.
+I want to show you the true depth of programming.

-And what really happens inside a computer !!!
+And what really happens inside a computer!!!

 [[cpu and memory]]